EliasRut/Vector-Monkeys-Coding-Dojo/WORKSPACE_SETUP.md

 Which ever way you choose, a system restart will be required.

-Once that's done you can go aheadand download and install your favorite Linux distribution.
+Once that's done you can go ahead and download and install your favorite Linux distribution.

 ### For both Windows and Linux
 #### Nodejs + npm